alyssa0528/alyssa0528.github.io/_posts/2018-10-19-career_tips_for_new_software_engineers_from_hubspots_connected_event.markdown

 * Sample code challenge questions on sites like [HackerRank](https://www.hackerrank.com/)
 * Listen carefully to the problem statements.
 Ask probing questions BEFORE writing any code.
 * Talk through your thought process.
 It shows how you take apart a problem, and in case you veer in the wrong direction, the interviewer can help you get back on track.
 * It's OK to not know something.
-Never pretend that you do because the interviewer will more than likely know you're BS'ing.
-Also, even if you aren't sure of the answer, take a stab at it because it will likely get you some credit.
+Don't try to BS the interviewer because he/she will more than likely call you out on it.
+Also, even if you aren't sure of the answer, at least take a stab at how you might go about solving it because it will likely get you some credit.

 The tech leads then did three mock interviews with each other on a virtual whiteboard.
 The first two attempts showed what not to do:
 * Don't immediately jump into writing code.